 If this command returns the error: "ssl.SSLError: [SSL: CERTIFICATE_VERIFY_FAILED] certificate verify failed", you will need to change your SSL settings, which can be done following these instructions.

 LATTE is simply run through the command line with:

-This will open up a box for you that prompts you to enter a TIC ID and indicate whether you would like to extract the information from the 2-minute cadence ('Standard mode') or 30-minute candence Full Frame Image (FFI) data ('FFI mode')
+This will open up a box for you that prompts you to enter a TIC ID and indicate whether you would like to extract the information from the 2-minute cadence ('Standard mode') or 30-minute cadence Full Frame Image (FFI) data ('FFI mode').